"Many thanks for a well organised Peru trip which we enjoyed immensely."...... Mr and Mrs C, Dorking

 The following day we take a leisurely drive, birding on the way, to our next destination.
 We pass over two Andean chains at almost 13000 ft elevation and then spend three nights at Cock-of-the-Rock Lodge in the Selva Sur private cloud forest reserve.
 Though the accommodation here is simple, it is clean and comfortable with en suite hot showers.
 As estate agents might say, it has all three main ingredients: location, location and location.
 It is surrounded by pristine cloud forest with Woolly and Brown Capuchin Monkeys and is close to an Andean Cock-of-the-Rock lek.
 We have two full days exploring this superb birding area and have many chances to see Cock-of-the-Rock, including from the dinner table!
 Many colourful tanagers and hummingbirds also come to feed in the hotel gardens.

-From here we drive to a point on the Madre de Dios River where we can pick up motorised canoes that will take us to the Manu Wildlife Centre.
+From here we drive to a point on the Madre de Dios River where we can pick up motorised canoes that will take us to the Tambo Blanquillo Lodge, a family owned Manu lodge deep in the Peruvian Amazon.

 The boat trip will be the first of many during our four night stay, deep in the rainforest in this roadless area.
 This remote but very comfortable lodge is in the heart of one of the most biologically rich areas in the world.
-Apart from the many trails, boats are the best way to both get around and to see wildlife.
+There are many trails, however, boats are the best way to both get around and to see wildlife.

 As many as a dozen species of monkey can be seen in the area.
 Jaguars are present, although a lot of luck is required to see one.
 There are also tribes of native people still living their traditional lives.
 Some are partially westernized and we may see them camped or fishing from the riverbank.
 Others are known as the non-contactables and are rarely seen.

-On day 13 we will birdwatch along the trails near the lodge before taking a boat down river and then our bus to Puerto Maldonado, for an overnight stay.
+On day 13 we will birdwatch in the garden of the lodge before taking a boat down river and then our bus to Puerto Maldonado, for an overnight stay.

 On day 14 we will fly to Lima and then drive south to Paracas.